Last updated Dec 5, 2024

 • "Some text"

-The below table lists some special cases and how they are provided to Forge macro modules:
+The below table lists some special cases, and how they can be accessed from Forge macro modules:

 Product context parameters